GIScience/openrouteservice/docs/technical-details/graph-repo-client/index.md

 A openrouteservice routing graph is a complex data structure represented by a bunch of binary files.
 The exact content of these files depends on many factors:

-* The software version of openrouteservice, that built the graph.
-Since not every new openrouteservice version brings changes that affect graph building (build logic or graph structure), we use an internal parameter graphVersion to indicate whether graphs from older openrouteservice versions can be used.
+* The software version of openrouteservice which built the graph.
+Since not every new openrouteservice version brings changes affecting graph building (build logic or graph structure), we use an internal parameter graphVersion to indicate whether graphs from older openrouteservice versions can be used.
 * The geographic extent and version of the OSM data
 * The usage of additional data like traffic, elevation, country borders etc.
 * The exact configuration of the routing profile, e.g. all configuration parameters that are relevant for graph building